Ad Spaces

 # Placeholder Materials

 Ad Spaces will not always have an advertisement loaded.
-When an advertisement is not loaded, a fully customizable Placeholder Material is displayed instead.
+A Placeholder Material will be displayed instead.
+The default material is the Frameplay Placeholder.

-Ad Spaces can also be set to remain invisible when an advertisement is not loaded.
+Ad Spaces can also be set to remain hidden until an advertisement is loaded with the

 See our Best Practices Guide on how to preserve your game environment style by utilizing Placeholders.

 Each Ad Space has a quality scale multiplier that affects the displayed advertisement texture size.
 Setting this value to either high, medium or low determines the maximum resolution.